Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

 where $\mu_N(f)$ denotes expectation of a functional $f\in L^2(\cX,\mu)$ on a measure space $(\cX,\mu)$ and

-$Z_N=Z_N(1)$ is known typically as the {\it partition function}.
-This type of measures with the determinants the way they appear in the right hand side are known as {\it determinantal measures}, a term introduced by Borodin.
+the quantity $Z_N=Z_N(1)$ is typically known as the {\it partition function}.
+Measures with determinants in this form in the right-hand side are known as {\it determinantal measures}.
+We note that the functions $\phi_i,\psi_i$ can be either non-negative, in which case, we have a genuine probability measure, or they may also be allowed to take negative values, in which case we deal with signed measures.
 For more regarding determinantal measures and processes we refer to \cite{B11, J05}.
 2mm Due to \eqref{schur_form} we see that the Schur measure

-(see \eqref{schur1}) on partitions $\gl$ is a determinantal measure.
+(see \eqref{schur1}) on partitions $\gl$ is a determinantal measure with $\phi_i(\lambda_j):=p_i^{\lambda_j+N-j}$ and $\psi_i(\lambda_j):=q_i^{\lambda_j+N-j}$ How to work with this measure will become more transparent in the analysis of the solvable last passage percolation model in Proposition \ref{prop:LPPcontour}, in particular see \eqref{LPPdet}.
 This measure was introduced by Okounkov \cite{O01}.
 2mm Determinantal probabilites such as \eqref{schur1} can be written in terms of objects called {\it Fredholm determinants} and this is crucial in obtaining asymptotics.
 We will exhibit this in the example of the Schur measure and last passage percolation with geometric weights.
 2mm Let us first define the notion of Fredholm determinant.
-Given an integral operator $K$ acting on $L^2(\cX,\mu)$ of a measure space $(\cX,\mu)$ by
+Given an integral operator $K$ acting on $L^2(\cX,\mu)$ of a general measure space $(\cX,\mu)$ by

 we define the Fredholm determinant associated to $K$ by